peppasd/surrealdb-benchmark/prepare_db/README.md

 This directory contains the script that creates the database schema and fake data from Faker.js.
 The resulting file is used to seed the database.

+To use the same data used for the benchmark, you can use the `surrealdata.tar.gz` archive.

 ## Prerequisites

 - [Bun](https://bun.sh/docs/installation) (v1.0.25 at the time of writing)